You are here

 Winding from DC into Virginia, the George Washington Memorial Parkway is designed for recreational driving, with numerous scenic overlooks lining the way.
 Each one is clearly marked, so you and yours can pull over to take in jaw-dropping fall scenery, from foliage to the Potomac River to DC’s incredible skyline.
 Other free activities on the parkway include biking or running along the 18-mile Mount Vernon Trail, renting canoes or a picnic complete with a crisp autumn breeze.

 Many of DC’s monuments and memorials honor servicemen and women, and the city’s museums are filled with military history that showcases the sacrifices made by American armed forces.
-On Veterans Day and throughout the preceding weekend, many of these places host commemorations as well.
-You can savor nearly all of these experiences for free.
+On Veterans Day and throughout the preceding week, many of these places host commemorations as well.
+You can take part in nearly all of these experiences for free.

 An epic DC tradition for more than 30 years, the 17th Street High Heel Race turns one Dupont Circle neighborhood street into a raucous, Halloween-flavored spectacle.
 Heel hobblers, most of whom are decked out in full drag and makeup, are cheered on by screaming fans for the full quarter-mile race.
 Photo ops, chuckles and plenty of fun are sure to ensue.
 Quick note: no chairs or animals allowed, as these intense competitors need as much space as possible to strut their stuff.